-The company can help you with both federal and private student loans, and it provides career strategy services.
+The company can help you refinance federal and private student loans, and it provides career strategy services.

-There’s no upper limit to the amount of debt you can refinance, although the minimum sits at $5,000.
-The average borrower’s credit score is 774, so you’ll need a strong credit history to qualify.
+There’s no upper limit to the amount of debt you can refinance with SoFi, although the minimum sits at $5,000.
+The average borrower’s credit score is 774, so you’ll need an excellent credit history to qualify.
 If you do, you can take advantage of competitive rates that offer a discount when you sign up for autopay.

 Though its full name is the Massachusetts Educational Financing Authority, you don’t have to live in Massachusetts to qualify for a student loan refinance with MEFA.

-There are a few different reasons why you should consider refinancing your student loans.
+There are a few different reasons why you should consider student loan refinancing.
 The most common reason is to save money, either in the short-term or the long-term.

-There are a couple ways you can do this, and your choice depends on your personal situation.
-Ideally, you might have a higher interest rate on your current loan or loans and want to consolidate them into a single, lower monthly payment.
+There are a couple of ways you can do this, and your choice depends on your personal situation.
+Ideally, you might have a higher interest rate on your existing loans and want to consolidate them into a single, lower monthly payment.

-If you’re struggling to meet your monthly financial obligations, you can also refinance your student loans to repay them over a longer period of time.
-You’ll pay less each month, but end up paying more in interest over time.
+If you’re struggling to meet your monthly financial obligations, you can also refinance student loans to repay them over a longer period of time.
+You’ll pay less each month, but end up paying more in interest.

 Not all refinanced loans may be considered student loans, in which case you may not be able to use your paid interest as a tax deduction.
 Check with your lender before you make the commitment.